ziaadini/yii2-bi-dashboard/src/guide/usage.md

 ## Usage

-Use consists of two parts:
+Usage consists of two parts:
 Query section and widget section

 - The Query section: creating a query that returns data from the database, this part must be implemented in the search model